Brick-and-mortar shops face stiff competition in this modern world.

 Monitor Backlinks is the best tool for beginners to the backlink and SEO world.
 It’s designed for ease of use, and your dashboard will tell you everything you need to know about your rankings and more.

 Monitor Backlinks will make sure you always know where you stand in terms of SEO, keyword rankings and backlinks.
+When you’ve got a Google 3 Pack ranking for a keyword, you’ll be the first to know!

 The competitor spying allows you to replenish your links based on the link building activities of the sites in your niche.
 You’ll be able to easily see which backlinks are giving them power in their own search results rankings, so you can then make a plan to create better content and snatch their rankings.